FiveEyes/FiveEyes.github.io/_posts/interview/2019-05-03-interview-algorithm-problems.md

 Solution: DP, Segment tree, Binary search

 I joked my friend that this problem can be solved by binary search.
-And after a while, I found that it's can be done by binary search...
+And after a while, I found that it can be done by binary search...

-DP is a clear way to solve this problem, but the running time is O(n^2).
+DP is a clear way to solve this problem, but the running time is $O(n^2)$.

-By using segment tree, it give us the ability to modify element and query the sum of subarray in O(log n) time.
-Then, it improves the overall running time to O(n log n).
+By using segment tree, it give us the ability to modify element and query the sum of subarray in $O(\log{n})$ time.
+Then, it improves the overall running time to $O(n\log{n})$.

 But for this specific problem, with more observations, we can solve it by extending the LIS algorithm.
-The running time will become O(n log n) for LIS and O(n) for extension.
-I just write a simplest version, which do both parts in O(n log n) time.
+The running time will become $O(n \log{n})$ for LIS and $O(n)$ for extension.
+I just write a simplest version, which does both parts in $O(n\log{n})$ time.
 It solved the problem in 8ms for C++.

 **843. Guess the Word**